GEOL 104 Dinosaurs: A Natural History

 The remaining theropods form the Tetanurae ("stiff tails").
 Tetanurines (some prefer the form "tetanurans") are specialized from earlier theropods in possessing:

-Giant Torvosaurus shares its enormous size and powerfully-developed forelimbs with the remaining spinosauroids.
-Most distinctive and diverse of these latter dinosaurs are the clade Spinosauridae.
-The spinosaurids are a group of mid-Cretaceous (late Early and early Late Cretaceous) giant (8-14 m long) theropods characterized by:
+Giant Torvosaurus shares its enormous size and powerfully-developed forelimbs with the Spinosauridae.
+The spinosaurids are a group of Late Jurassic to mid-Late Cretaceous giant (8-14 m long) theropods characterized by:

-Additionally, spinosaurids share with at least some of the megalosaurid/torvosaurids an enormously enlarged thumb claw (even by eusaurischian standards).
+Additionally, spinosaurids share with at least some of the megalosaurids an enormously enlarged thumb claw (even by saurischian standards).

-The adaptations of the crocodile-like spinosaurid jaws and teeth (as well as their gut contents) suggest that they added large fish as well as dinosaurs to their diet.
+The adaptations of the crocodile-like spinosaurid jaws and teeth (as well as their gut contents) suggest that they added large fish as well as dinosaurs to their diet, and chemical analyses of their bones show that they ate substantial amounts of food from the water.
 All spinosaurids have been discovered in environments in which large fish are common.

 NEOTETANURAE and AVETHEROPODA

-The remaining groups of theropods comprise the Neotetanurae (new tetanurines). share the following transformations from the ancestral tetanurine condition:
+The remaining groups of theropods comprise the Avetheropoda ("bird theropods") (sometimes "Neotetanurae", or "new tetanurines").
+Avetheropods share the following transformations from the ancestral tetanurine condition:

 Note: in pre-1990s literature, these terms were often used as synonyms for "big theropod" and "little theropods", respectively.
-So larger coelophysoids, ceratosaurs, spinosauroids, and tyrannosaurid coelurosaurs were considered "carnosaurs", while small coelophysoids were included with the "coelurosaurs".
+So larger coelophysoids, ceratosaurids, abelisaurids, spinosauroids, and tyrannosaurid coelurosaurs were considered by many to be "carnosaurs", while small coelophysoids were included with the "coelurosaurs".
 Since the rise of cladistic studies, however, these names are restricted to two branches of the derived tetanurines.

 CARNOSAURIA

-The dominant group of large theropods from the Middle Jurassic through the Early Cretaceous.
-Carnosaurs are best known in the form of Late Jurassic North American and European Allosaurus.
+The dominant group of large theropods from the Middle Jurassic through the Early Cretaceous, although a few persist until the middle part of the Late Cretaceous.
+Carnosaurs (sometimes called Allosauroidea) are best known in the form of Late Jurassic North American and European Allosaurus.
 Carnosaurs are characterized by:

-(However, some of these traits are also shared with Monolophosaurus, and are more likely neotetanurine rather than carnosaur traits!)
+(However, some of these traits are also shared with Monolophosaurus, and may actually be basal tetanurine rather than carnosaur traits!)

 EVOLUTIONARY PATTERNS IN BASAL THEROPODA